nelson-n/nelson-n.github.io/_posts/2023-04-15-Reading-List.markdown

 ---
 layout: post
 title:  "Reading Lists"
-date:   2023-04-15 14:14:35 -0800
+date:   2023-06-30 14:14:35 -0800
 categories: jekyll update
 ---

 The following is a set of curated reading lists.
-These reading lists each follow a distinct thread that transcends time, literary style, or theme.
-The goal of these reading lists is to identify books that speak nicely with each other and will ultimately offer the reading a robust understanding of a specific element of literature and the human experience.
+These reading lists each follow a distinct thread that transcends time, literary style, or theme with the goal of identifying books that speak nicely to each other and ultimately offer the reader a robust understanding of a specific topic.
 Lists should be read in order.

 ### Great Narrative